Verizon Communications Inc. v. FCC (2014)

 Verizon Communications Inc. v.
 Federal Communications Commission, 740 F.3d 623 (D.C.
-Cir., 2014), was a case at the U.S. Court of Appeals for the D.C.
+Cir., 2014), was a ruling by the U.S. Court of Appeals for the D.C.
 Circuit vacating portions of the FCC Open Internet Order of 2010, which the court determined could only be applied to common carriers and not to Internet service providers.
 The case was initiated by Verizon, which would have been subjected to the proposed FCC rules, though they had not yet gone into effect.
 The case has been regarded as an important precedent on whether the FCC can regulate network neutrality.

 Background

 Back in 2007, the Federal Communications Commission (FCC) censured Comcast for violating the Commission's network neutrality principles when it interfered with its users' access to peer-to-peer networking applications.
 This resulted in the court challenge Comcast Corp. v.
 FCC in 2010, in which the U.S. Court of Appeals for the District of Columbia held that the FCC did not have ancillary jurisdiction over the content delivery choices of Internet service providers under the language of the Communications Act of 1934.

-In that ruling, the Circuit Court hinted that it would accept separate jurisdictional arguments under other provisions of the 1934 Communications Act or the 1996 Telecommunications Act.
+In the Comcast ruling, the Circuit Court hinted that it would accept separate jurisdictional arguments under other provisions of the 1934 Communications Act or the 1996 Telecommunications Act.
 This prompted the FCC to establish new rules regarding non-discriminatory delivery of Internet content in late 2010.
-Because of the ruling in the Comcast case, those new rules were presented in reference to other provisions of the statutes, mostly Section 706 of the 1996 Act, as well as other types of ancillary authority via Title II and VI of that Act.
+Because of the ruling in the Comcast case, those new rules were presented in reference to other provisions of the statutes, mostly Section 706 of the 1996 Act, as well as other types of ancillary authority via Titles II and VI of that Act.
 The updated rules were released in December as the FCC Open Internet Order of 2010.
 These rules would forbid cable broadband and DSL Internet service providers from blocking or slowing online services or applications.
-It would also prohibit mobile carriers from blocking VoIP applications such as Skype or blocking websites in their entirely, though those mobile restrictions were fewer than those on cable and DSL.
+It would also prohibit mobile carriers from blocking VoIP applications such as Skype or blocking websites in their entirely, though those mobile restrictions were fewer than those imposed on cable and DSL.

 The industry was unhappy with those new rules as well, with Verizon taking the lead in another court challenge just one month later.
 Verizon requested judicial review of the 2010 Open Internet Order, again at the Circuit Court for the District of Columbia, with a charge that the FCC had again surpassed its regulatory authority.